 Services: Snack bar in summer, many restaurants, bars, surf shops, rental shops along historic 101 just a few blocks away.

 Best Restaurants:There are so many to choose from it is hard to name a favorite.
 If pizza is on your mind, try Leucadia Pizza.
-For an interesting hot buffet or salad buffet, try Whole Foods market.
-For nice Italian, try Trattoria Trullia.
+For an interesting hot buffet or salad buffet, try Lazy Acres market.
 For breakfast, try the Potato Shack Cafe.
 For lunch or happy hour, try the Bier Garden of Encinitas.
 For tacos, try The Taco Stand.
 For some great Hawaiian, try some poke at The Lanai, a hole-in-the wall just north in Leucadia.

 High Tide Access: Good access to Moonlight Beach.
 High tide (more than 3 feet) can block access north or south as you walk along the beach, but Moonlight beach itself has good access.
 For more information see San Diego tides